1924–25 NHL season: Regular season

 This was the first season for the Montreal Maroons and Boston Bruins, the Bruins becoming the first American NHL team.
 It was also the last season for the Hamilton Tigers, which would dissolve at season's end.
 The number of games played per team was increased from 24 to 30.

 The first game the League ever played on United States soil was the first game for the Bruins, who hosted the Maroons on December 1, 1924.

 A new arena, the Montreal Forum, was built to house the Maroons.
 However, the Montreal Canadiens played in it first.
-Because the Canadiens' home rink, Mount Royal Arena, couldn't produce ice, the November 29th home opener against the Toronto St. Patricks was moved to the Forum.
-The Canadiens beat the St. Patricks 7–1, before 9,000 fans.
-A NHL attendance record of 11,000 was set on December 27, when the Maroons hosted the Canadiens.
+Because the Canadiens' home rink, Mount Royal Arena, couldn't produce ice, the November 29 home opener against the Toronto St. Patricks was moved to the Forum.
+The Canadiens beat the St. Patricks 7–1, before 9,000 fans. an NHL attendance record of 11,000 was set on December 27, when the Maroons hosted the Canadiens.

 The Maroons actually had no official nickname their first season.
 However, fans took to the deep crimson uniforms they wore and called them the Maroons, and the team leaned on two former Ottawa Senators, Punch Broadbent and Clint Benedict they picked up from Ottawa before the season but still managed only fifth place.
 Broadbent scored a pair of goals in the Maroons' first ever victory, a 3–1 victory over Ottawa at the Forum in Montreal.
 Broadbent scored five goals in a game on January 7 as Montreal defeated the Tigers 6–2 in the Abso-Pure rink in Hamilton.

 On December 17, goaltenders Jake Forbes of Hamilton and Alex Connell of Ottawa engaged in the first ever scoreless tie in a regular season game in NHL history.

 Just before the end of the season, the Bruins, which finished in last place, had a modest winning streak.
 First, they beat the Montreal Canadiens 3–2 March 3.
 Normand Shay scored the winning goal on a two on one break at 16:39 of the third period as Jimmy Herbert shot and then Shay pounced on the rebound and put it by Georges Vezina.
 The game was rough and referee Jerry Laflamme meted out quite a few penalties, including four minors to Lionel Hitchman of Boston.
 Howie Morenz starred in a losing cause with two goals.
 The Bruins then defeated the league-leading Hamilton Tigers 2–0 in their next game as Doc Stewart played well in goal.